bueler/p4pdes/ERRATA.md

 * Page 131: The text after equation (6.4) incorrectly defines triangular matrices.
 It should say "where d_{ij} = 0 if i \ne j, l_{ij} = 0 if i < j, and u_{ij} = 0 if i > j."

+* Page 134: There should be a comma in the final sentence on this page.

 ### Chapter 9

 * Page 230: Formulas (9.25), (9.26), and (9.27) are all missing a "u" term.
 There should be "+u \psi_{pq}" added to the integrand.
 The code `phelm.c` itself is correct; see the `IntegrandRef()` function.